Yuta Sugiura betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.015 Strokes Gained: Approach the Green in his past five tournaments.

-- Sugiura has an average of -0.327 Strokes Gained: Around-the-Green in his past five tournaments.
+- He has an average of -0.327 Strokes Gained: Around-the-Green in his past five tournaments.

-- He has an average of -0.177 Strokes Gained: Putting in his past five tournaments.
+- Sugiura has an average of -0.177 Strokes Gained: Putting in his past five tournaments.

 - Sugiura has averaged -0.613 Strokes Gained: Total in his past five tournaments.